 Tips for Success as an ALT

 Thriving as an ALT requires a blend of teaching finesse and cultural adaptability.
-Small daily actions can strengthen your relationships with students and co-teachers.
+Small daily actions can strengthen your relationships with students and co-teachers, and improve prospects for your future career.

 Professional Development